Bharath-k06/Js_examples/README.md

-# Web-lab
+# Java Script
-Lab programs

-This are the Web lab activites
+This are the examples of  java script activites